Renee Erickson (politician): COVID-19

-Erickson has posted on social media that has refused to wear a mask during the COVID-19 pandemic.
+Erickson has posted on social media that she has refused to wear a mask during the COVID-19 pandemic.
 She has also criticized that businesses are requiring face masks for entrance.

 In May 2020, Erickson voted to strip Governor Laura Kelly of her power to enact policies in response to COVID-19.

 LGBTQ

 Erickson introduced the controversial Fairness in Women's Sports bill (SB 55) to the Kansas Legislature during the 2021 legislative session.
 The bill would prohibit individuals who are not biologically female from competing in girls' and women's sports.
 Erickson claims the bill is important to protect female athletes.

 Personal life

 Erickson lives in Wichita with her husband, who is also a retired school principal.
 They have two children and one grandchild.